Another Streetcar for Portland

 While Jacksonville prepares for the opening of State Road 9B, Portland expands its streetcar outside of downtown.

-Published December 6, 2012 in Transit - MetroJacksonville.com
+Published December 6, 2012 in Transportation - MetroJacksonville.com

 The extension of the Portland Streetcar to the east side connects several inner city neighborhoods, catalyzes commercial and housing development, and provides additional alternative travel options for Portlanders.